VUEngine/VUEngine-Plugins/other/LowBatteryIndicator/readme.md

 	vuengine-components/other/LowBatteryIndicator

-Make sure that an instance of the LowBatteryIndicatorManager class exists.
-The recommended way is to call the function `LowBatteryIndicatorManager::getInstance()` from your game's main function before calling `Game::start(…)`.
+For the low battery indicator to work, you need to first activate it.
+The recommended way is to call the function `LowBatteryIndicatorManager::setActive(LowBatteryIndicatorManager::getInstance(), true);` from your game's main function before calling `Game::start(…);`.

 The LowBatteryIndicatorManager assumes that characters 2 and 3 of your default font contain the low battery indicator image.
 See the VUEngine default font for an example.